Ultimate Morocco Adventure

 Day 5: Volubilis & Fes

 On our way to the ancient city of Fes, we will tour one of Morocco’s most impressive places: Volubilis Archaeological Site.
 At over 2,000 years old, this UNESCO World Heritage Site is one of the best preserved Roman Ruins outside of Europe.
+Free time this evening.

 Day 6: Fes

-Day 8: Sahara Desert
+Day 7: Sahara Desert

-Day 9: Sahara & Ait Ben-Haddou
+Day 9: Ait Ben-Haddou

-Day 10: Ait Ben-Haddou & Imlil
+Day 10: Imlil & Aroumd

-Ever seen “The Mummy”, “Gladiator”, “Alexander”, “Kingdom of Heaven”, or “Game of Thrones”?
-You’ve seen the Ksar of Ait Ben-Haddou, perhaps the most famous Kasbah in the world, and another UNESCO World Heritage Site.
-Enjoy an early morning tour of the Kasbah, after which we will drive to the High Atlas haven of Imlil.
+This morning we will drive to the High Atlas haven of Imlil.
 Our drive will take us through Tizi N’Tichka Pass, the highest major mountain pass in North Africa (7,241 ft).
 Once in Imlil, we will hike to our accommodation in the nearby village of Aroumd, the starting point for Toubkal Mountain treks.
 If time permits, we will do a guided walk around the village for phenomenal views and a glimpse into rural mountain life.
-Option for traditional Hammam & Massage at the hotel.
+Dinner together tonight, and shared rooms at the guest house; we will need to pack a simple overnight bag for this stay.

-Day 11: Marrakech
+Day 11: Essaouira

-Day 13: Essaouria
+Day 12: Essaouria

 Enjoy a locally guided tour of this captivating and magical ancient medina: you guessed it, another UNESCO World Heritage Site!
 For lunch, we will have a true Moroccan Atlantic adventure- we will choose our own lunch in the local fish market and have it cooked for us, eating among the locals.
-The afternoon and evening are free time, with the option to have a traditional Hammam and massage in the afternoon at a trusted spa.
+The afternoon and evening are free time, with the option to join Sarah for a traditional Hammam and massage in the afternoon at a trusted spa.
 Don’t miss the chance to walk along the beach as explorers and vacationers have done here for many hundreds of years.

-Day 15: Departures
+Day 14: Departures

 Taxis or transfers to the airport.

-Transportation
+• Transportation

-Accommodations (Shared Rooms)
+• Accommodations (Shared Rooms)

-Licensed English-Speaking Guide
+• Licensed English-Speaking Guide

-Licensed Local Guides
+• Licensed Local Guides

-Bottled Water
+• Bottled Water

-all Breakfasts
+• all Breakfasts

-2 lunches
+• 2 lunches

-2 dinners
+• 2 dinners

-Airfare & Airport Taxis
+• Airfare & Airport Taxis

-Travel Insurance (Required)
+• Travel Insurance (Required)

-Most Lunches & Dinners
+• Most Lunches & Dinners

-Snacks & Drinks
+• Snacks & Drinks

-Souvenirs
+• Souvenirs

-Laundry Service
+• Laundry Service

-Tips
+• Tips

 How long does it take to fly to Morocco from the US?